iamtheblackunicorn/vulcheck/README.markdown

 ## The Algorithm

 The algorithm measures the distance between neighbouring characters.
-If the two characters being compared are of a different type then the score is increased, if not, it is diminished.
+If the two characters being compared are of a different type, then the score is increased.
+If not, it is diminished.
 If two characters are compared and the distance is large, then the score is increased.
 At the end everything is totalled up.

 ### Use ***Vulcheck*** in a Node.js project